-As the days grow shorter and the nights grow colder, it is time for proactive building owners and property managers to hire a responsible roofin
+As the days grow shorter and the nights grow colder, it is time for proactive building owners and property managers to hire a responsible roofing contractor to perform roof maintenance.
+So what exactly does that mean?
+This post will explain!

 Savvy Building owners, Facilities Managers, and Property Managers schedule regular maintenance for their roofs every year.
 Here is a comprehensive listing of what you should look for.

 DRAINAGE -Drains are the most critical area on any roof.
 Low slope roofs have a number of drainage options.
 Some roofs have a simple drip edge that allows water to run off the edge of the building.
-If you have a drip edge, make sure that the lip of the drip edge is not preventing water from flowing off the edge.
-Carefully inspect the perimeter and make corrections as needed.
-Look for separation of the membrane from the metal edge and stress fractures at corners and joints.
+If you have a drip edge,

 It is common to see built-in Primary and Secondary Drains with internal guttering like these below.
 These drains are rugged, heavy duty drains that take plenty of abuse.
 Inspect the drain rings and make sure they are firmly fastened in place.
 Look for any cracks or splits n the membrane and drain area and repair as needed.
 Also make sure that these types of drains have screens in place.
 A tennis ball or leaves can easily clog the primary and secondary drain.